upday/upday.github.io/_posts/blog/2017-07-18-dwh-part2-we-need-a-storage.md

 or
 [Tableau](https://en.wikipedia.org/wiki/Tableau_Software)
 for generating reports.
-And for analyses we have to pre-aggregate the data to make queries more performant and translate raw information into a digestible format.
+For analyses we have to pre-aggregate the data to make queries more performant and translate raw information into a digestible format.

 What else is on the market?